Managing Finances and Covering the Mortgage During Cancer Treatment

 Does Insurance Help With Housing?

 Health insurers increasingly recognize the importance of housing to overall health.
-Several health insurers have invested in housing support programs, and some have social workers on staff who can help identify resources to help people facing financial hardship.
+Several health insurers have invested in housing support programs, and some have social workers on staff who can connect people facing financial hardship to local resources.

 Health Insurance

 Health insurance won’t cover all your medical costs or your non-medical bills.
 But knowing the details of your insurance plan can help you budget and manage your other expenses so you can continue to afford your home.
-Your out-of-pocket maximum, deductible, copayments and coinsurance can add up; planning for these costs can help you mitigate the damage cancer can do to your personal finances.
+Your out-of-pocket maximum, deductible, copayments and coinsurance can add up; planning for these costs can help limit the financial damage cancer can cause.

 Disability Insurance